Do You Need Insurance to Rent a U-Haul?

 Rental truck coverage

 Coverage you buy from a rental company usually covers accidental damage, such as a collision with another car or vehicle.
+For that reason alone, buying insurance from U-Haul (or whatever rental company you’re using) is probably worth it.

 Mechanical damage is usually not covered.
 Common examples of mechanical issues encountered by rental truck drivers include damaging the transmission gears due to incorrect shifting or putting too much pressure on the drivetrain, which happens when you’re transporting heavy loads in the wrong gear.
 Damaged tires also aren’t covered.